FAQ: Airport Response to COVID-19

 TIP: Politely say something like "Let's just put a little bit of space in between each other while we're waiting in line."
 A polite “please” and “thank you” can go a long way.

 What do I do is they refuse to give me space?

 This might happen.
 If it does, create your own space.
 Go to a less congested area to stand or sit while you wait.
 If you are near your boarding gate you will be able to quickly respond to a call to board.
 Don’t worry, you won’t miss your flight.
 The airline is not likely to leave without you if you are nearby.

 TIP: We found this great pocket guide on the six common conundrums of COVID-19 etiquette that may help.

 Why aren’t there markings on the floor to tell people where to stand to social distance?

 Thousands of people are flying in and out or connecting through Charlotte Douglas.
 Passengers should expect that CLT will be busy even if an airport they are coming from or going to is not busy.
 With so many people standing on or walking across those floor markings, they would be hard to see.
-CLT has some floor markings that are bright, bold and big.
-However, the Airport has opted for digital and floor stands signs that are tall enough to see as people make their way through the terminal.
+CLT has some floor markings.
+However, the Airport has opted for digital and floor stand signs that are tall enough to see as people make their way through the terminal.